midarrlabs/midarr-server/README.md

 ### Admin account

-On server startup this will be initialised for you, provided you have these `environment` variables configured.
-Login with these credentials, and access the `Settings` page to configure your server.
+To initialise this, please provide the following **environment variables**.
+This will allow you to configure your server at the **settings** page.

 ```yaml
 environment: